Cholfen Eye Drops (Chloramphenicol)

 What Is Cholfen Eye Drops Used For?

-Cholfen Eye Drops contains chloramphenicol, a synthetic antibiotic specifically designed to treat bacterial eye infections.
+Cholfen Eye Drops contain chloramphenicol, a synthetic antibiotic used to treat bacterial conjunctivitis, an infection affecting the mucous membrane of the eye.

 Primary Uses